natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.7.9
+- Fixed the 1.20.0 version of the C# extension breaking this extension.

 ### 0.7.8
 - Fixed `using` expressions being placed above preprocessor statements (this also makes the extension more compatible with C# script files).